 - Month 3: Campaign Response - Who is reacting?
 Is the message resonating?

 - Month 4: Lead Development - Who are we reaching?
 What are we learning?

 - Month 5: Meeting Outcomes - What percentage are advancing to the next stage in the sales process?
 Where can we tighten pre-qualification?

-- Month 6: Market Assessment - Review progress and ROI potential, discuss everything we've learned and make recommendations
+- Month 6: Market Assessment - Review progress and ROI potential, discuss everything we've learned, and make recommendations

-Rule 5: Determine your true selling power
+5. Determine your true selling power

 MarketLauncher clients know they will have a steady stream of net new opportunities consistently entering the pipeline, allowing the outside sales team to be more strategic with their time.
-It is important to have a skilled team focused on managing the top of the funnel so the outside sales team can focus on winning new business.
+It is vital to have a skilled team focused on managing the top of the funnel so the outside sales team can focus on winning new business.
 As a unified front with an aligned purpose, an inside and outside sales team that is fully aligned can achieve a predictable growth model and bring new firepower to your pipeline.